SteelSocket/texc/docs/info.md

 ## Identifiers

-Identifiers are used to delete, modifiy or list text-expansions.
+Identifiers are used to delete, modifiy or list text expansions.

 ### match
-- It is the contents of the `text` section
+- The contents of the `match` section in a text expansion
 - There can be multiple matches.
 The first match loaded will be expanded.
-- Example, to delete a text-expansion do: `texc remove {text}`
+- Example, to delete a text expansion do: `texc remove {match}`

 ### id
-- It is a unique positive integer assigned to text-expansions
+- It is a unique positive integer assigned to text expansions
-- Example, to delete a text-expansion do: `text remove --id {id}`
+- Example, to delete a text expansion do: `texc remove --id {id}`

 ### group
-- All text-expansions are categorized into groups (The default is `all`)
+- All text expansions are categorized into groups (The default is `all`)
-- We can add a text-expansion to a group by doing: `texc add {text} {expand} --group {group}`
+- We can add a text expansion to a group by doing: `texc add {match} {expand} --group {group}`
-- The specified text-expansion will be saved in matches/{group}.csv
+- The specified text expansion will be saved in matches/{group}.csv
-- Example, to disable all text-expansion of a specific group do: `text config --enable false --group {group}`
+- Example, to disable all text expansion of a specific group do: `texc config --enable false --group {group}`

 ## Enable

-A text-expansion is only active if the enable attribute is set to true.
+A text expansion is only active if the enable attribute is set to true.
 Can be set using `config` sub command.

 ## Undo

 Undo is possible by pressing backspace after the expansion.
-But undo is disabled if non-undoable tags are used in either `text` section or `expand` section
+But undo is disabled if non-undoable tags are used in either `match` section or `expand` section

 ## Tags

 See [tags.md](tags.md) for all the tags available
 <hr>

-texc allows the usage of special tags inside `text` or `expand` sections.
+texc allows the usage of special tags inside `match` or `expand` sections.

 For example we can do,
 ```